Taritsyn/JavaScriptEngineSwitcher/NuGet/JavaScriptEngineSwitcher.Msie/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of MSIE JavaScript Engine version 3.0.0 Alpha 1.
+   1. Added support of MSIE JavaScript Engine version 3.0.0 Alpha 1;
+   2. Added a ability to interrupt execution of the script.

    =============
    DOCUMENTATION